-Geskin didn't produce a concept of the rear of the device but we'd expect premium materials like the OnePlus 6T, likely a glass back and hopefully wireless charging.
-We'd also hope for proper water resistance with an actual IP rating - something the OnePlus handsets have yet to offer.
+Geskin didn't produce a concept of the rear of the device but we'd expect premium materials like the OnePlus 6T, likely a glass back and hopefully wireless charging, though a CNET interview with CEO Pete Lau suggests wireless charging will be unlikely.
+We're also hoping for proper water resistance with an actual IP rating though - something the OnePlus handsets have yet to offer.

-A leaked image appeared on Slashleaks presenting an unannounced handset alongside the OnePlus 6T, showing a full display with no hole punch at the top.
+A leaked image on Slashleaks presents an unannounced handset alongside the OnePlus 6T, showing a full display with no hole punch at the top.
 This image was then followed up by some more renders from Ben Geskin showing a OnePlus device with no notch and a slide up camera.

 In other news, the OnePlus 6T has a fingerprint sensor built into the display so we'd expect the same for the OnePlus 7.
 We'd also expect a similar size display to the OnePlus 6T, so around 6.4-inches, possibly larger and an OLED panel is likely too.